 Upon receipt of the mailed nomination, the Society will request letters of recommendation from the referees listed, and ask the candidate to submit samples of written work (dissertation chapters, articles, papers) along with a one or two-page proposal describing the studies he or she would like to pursue while a Junior Fellow.
 If a candidate suspects that they have been nominated and have not been contacted by the Society by the first week of September they should call or email our office.

 - The Society will request that the three additional letters of recommendation be submitted electronically – not by email, but through a link, which we will provide in our correspondence with the referees.
-After receipt of the nomination, the referees will be contacted by our office both by regular mail and email and asked to submit their letters within three weeks of the date of our email.
+After receipt of the nomination, the referees will be contacted on a rolling basis beginning in July by our office both by regular mail and email and asked to submit their letters within three weeks of the date of our email.
 (This is why full and accurate email addresses are necessary to process the nomination.)
 Instructions for uploading letters will be provided to each referee, along with a password to enter the secure site.

-- Our communication with the candidate will request that written materials be submitted both electronically through a link to our submission portal and by mail or express mail within three weeks from the date of our initial email contact.
+- Our communication with the candidate will request that written materials be submitted electronically through a link to our submission portal within three weeks from the date of our initial email contact.
 Full instruction for uploading the C.V., list of publications, research proposal, and three samples of work will be provided, along with a password to enter the secure site.

-- The candidate is requested to provide official transcripts of both undergraduate and graduate records.
-(Ideally, transcripts should be forwarded directly to the Society from the universities/institutions involved; however, candidates who have who have sealed transcripts may submit them with their mailed materials.)
+- The candidate is requested to provide transcripts of both undergraduate and graduate records.
+(Ideally, transcripts should be forwarded directly to the Society from the universities/institutions involved; however, candidates who have who have sealed transcripts may mail them.)